lfdelzam/MASTER/Input_pogenom_README.md

 	"min_breadth": 40,
 		Minimum coverage breadth (percentage of genome covered) per sample per genome.
 Integer.
 It cannot be empty.

+  "sub_sampling": "yes",
+    When this option is set to "yes", for the mapped samples that passed the user-defined coverage and breadth threshold, the pipeline will down-sample to a target median coverage (i.e., same value as "min_coverage"), to avoid biases due to uneven coverage.
+    If no subsampling is required, set an empty string ("sub_sampling": "",).

 	"min_bsq_for_cov_median_calculation": 15,
 		Minimum base quality when counting the number of bases per genome position during coverage calculation.
 Integer.
 It cannot be empty.